 Data from the 2013 Kids Count in Michigan study to assess the well-being of children in the state revealed that approximately 20 percent of children eligible for kindergarten in Detroit are not enrolled.
 This is despite research that has repeatedly demonstrated the value of kindergarten to long-term learning and achievement.

-In response, Excellent Schools Detroit (ESD) and community partners have launched the Kick-off to Kindergarten (K2K) campaign to increase kindergarten enrollment at higher-quality schools and increase general knowledge about kindergarten readiness in an effort to curb the trend.
+In response, Excellent Schools Detroit (ESD) and community partners launched the Kick-off to Kindergarten (K2K) campaign to increase kindergarten enrollment at higher-quality schools and increase general knowledge about kindergarten readiness in an effort to curb the trend.

 “We are targeting those families at a higher enrollment risk,” Smith says.
 “Many of these parents don’t enroll their child in school for adult reasons.”